ibm-cloud-docs/codeengine/fleets-workloads.md

 ### Retries
 {: #fleet-retries}

 Each fleet instance runs to completion.
-However, in the event of an error, {{site.data.keyword.codeengineshort}} restarts the instance.
+However, in case of an error, {{site.data.keyword.codeengineshort}} restarts the instance.
 You can limit the maximum number of retries to avoid restarting failed instances.

 ### Status
 {: #fleet-status-summary}